 In the fall of 2015, you led two workshops which resulted in two short films you co-directed; one with the students of the Haute école d’art et de design (HEAD) in Geneva, and the other with the students of the Haute école des arts du Rhin (HEAR) in Strasbourg.
 The films were called, respectively, Europa 1 and Europa 2.
 In Europa 1, we follow a group of vigils in a seemingly empty building.
 This reminded me of the young vigil in Mercuriales, in the same way as the girls in Orléans correspond, to some extent, to the girls in Mercuriales.
 Is this a method in your writing?

 I wouldn’t say there is a method.
 I was very inspired by Geneva.
-It is a city rampant with banks; you can just feel that on the eighth floor of these buildings some mysterious transactions are taking place.
+It is a city full of banks; you can just feel that on the eighth floor of these buildings, mysterious transactions are taking place.
 However, these places contain almost nothing: there is no concrete money in most of them, but they are guarded like fortified castles.
 We went off of a mini-scenario with the students.
-I told them: “Here, let’s imagine that a sort of small group of people is trying to bring Europe down.
+I told them: “Here, let’s imagine that a small group of people is trying to bring Europe down.
 Only the banks of Geneva have been able to protect themselves.
 And let’s imagine that it is the day when the group finally succeeds in penetrating Geneva, and in entering one of the banks.
-They are going to dynamite everything, the building, the information systems.”
-The idea was to film from the point of view of the security guards who receive contradictory information on their talkie-walkies and are forced to run after an invisible enemy.
+They are going to blow everything up, the building, the information systems.”
+The idea was to film from the point of view of the security guards who receive contradictory information on their walkie-talkies and are forced to run after an invisible enemy.
 At the end, the group has taken siege of the bank and succeeded in infiltrating it, and these are the last minutes before… I almost wanted it to feel like an American film ending, like Die Hard, but in hyper lo-fi.